 Almost all the vertical altitude gain is in the first three kilometres, before the track starts to flatten out.
 (Looking at the elevation profile a few days later, none of the walk is really flat at all, but it feels flat in comparison to what we’ve just done!)
 It also feels like we’ve broken the back of the walk, and progress is much quicker – and my son far more cheerful!
 The vegetation also starts to change, becoming more drier and open, with thicker undergrowth.

 After almost 8 kilometres there’s a phytophthora foot cleaning station – it seems odd to have it located so far along the track.
 Soon after there’s a junction with the Link Track to Gloucester Top and the Wombat Creek campground (where you can get water if you’re getting low).

-Thee are sweeping views to the east – and apparently on a very clear day (westerly winds are best) you can see the coast.
+From the Careys Peak summit there are sweeping views to the east – and apparently on a very clear day (westerly winds are best) you can see the coast.
 I wouldn’t call it a spectacular view – more rugged bushland as far as the eye can see.
-Would be better at sunrise/sunset if you camped at Careys Hut.
+It would be better at sunrise/sunset if you camped at Careys Hut.

-From here, it’s back the same way… There are a few different options to extend the walk, but they requrie a car-shuffle or a two (otr more) day walk.
+From here, it’s back the same way… There are a few different options to extend the walk, but they require a car-shuffle or a two day (or longer) day walk.

-It’s much easier (and an hour quicker) going down!
-We’re back at the car just before 4pm, making it about a 6.5 hour walk with a short break for lunch at the top.
+It’s much easier (and an hour quicker) going down… we’re back at the car just before 4pm, making it about a 6.5 hour walk, including a short break for lunch at the top.

 0.0km Start at Lagoon Pinch Picnic Area (685m asl) 8.6km Junction with Gloucester Tops track (300m to campground) 9.6km Junction with Big Hole Track 10.1km Side-track to Careys Peak 10.3km Careys Hut 10.5km Careys Peak summit (1,545m asl) 20.6km Return to Lagoon Pinch Picnic Area